 - Kidney Beans

-It is possible to get too much potassium if it's taken in the form of supplement, especially in people with chronic kidney disease.
+It is possible to get too much potassium if it's taken in the form of a supplement, especially in people with chronic kidney disease.
 So while food sources are usually considered safe, it’s always important to talk to your doctor for specific medical advice before taking any potassium supplements.

 Salmon & Other Omega 3 Rich Foods